anasrehanislam/jenkins/ReadMe.txt

+Note: If in minikube jenkins not working give permisions to /data/jenkins

 Add Freestyle Project:
 1- Add freestyle project
 2- In "Source Code Management" select git and add git repo alongside credentials